ga-wdi-boston/ruby/README.md

 ### Brief aside: syntactic sugar

 We've already seen one example.  `counter += 1` is really just Ruby making you type fewer characters to accomplish `counter = counter + 1` (just like JavaScript).
 But there's more.
+Ruby provides sugar for all of the operators defined as methods.

 ```ruby
 [1] pry(main)> counter ||= 0